athomasq/athomasq.github.io/essays/investing-in-public.md

 ⛵️ **[Paysail](https://paysail.us)** [Crypto] -- Using crypto rails to enable nearly instantaneous, nearly free B2B payments.
 Invested because of "problem-solution fit" -- there are many ways to do payments, but this one just feels *correct* in its elegance.
 My first crypto investment!

-🎲 **[TriplePlay](https://tripleplay.ai)** [Workplace] -- A better way to socialize remotely, using games in a rich and fluid environment.
+🎲 **[TriplePlay](https://tripleplay.ai)** [Workplace] -- A better way to socialize remotely, playing games in a rich and fluid environment.
 Invested because of strong macro trends and a belief that human beings connect through play.

 I try to maintain a balance between narrow / small / safe investments, and wide / big / speculative investments.
 (The terms are all relative of course; nothing I invest in is "safe".)